 Take into consideration the money you’ve spent, the money you might lose out on, or money that could transfer over to your new event.

-I personally LOVE Washington state and its diverse nature.
-Check out my resource here on how to plan a hiking elopement in WA State!
+I personally LOVE Washington State and its diverse nature.
+Check out some of my resources on different areas!

 Do you want a nature adventure?
 What about checking off a bucket list item in your wedding attire? do you want a small intimate day with your closest family and friends?